bahirithikaramp/Teams-Clone/README.md

 Plan of action:

-    1. Initialise our NodeJS project.
+    1. Initialise the NodeJS project.
-    2. Initialise our first view (what we will see on frontend).
+    2. Initialise the first view (what we will see on frontend).
     3. Create a room id.
     4. Add the  ability to view our own video.
     5. Add ability for others to stream their video.